 - Do things for others that are positive and healthy, like volunteer or participate in group therapy

 - Practice self-care and do things that make you feel happy

 Veterans need to understand the importance of self-care while battling the guilt and shame while in recovery.
 The coping skills needed to sustain recovery can be learned while in rehab, counseling, and group therapy.
 In addition, sharing how you feel can be therapeutic in itself.
 Veterans need to be honest with themselves and others to maintain recovery and learn to overcome guilt and shame.

 Veterans sharing their feelings of guilt and shame in recovery can help someone else overcome shame by sharing their stories, feelings, and how they are changing their lives for the better.
 Being an example of hope can trigger feelings in others that they can make those same changes to overcome PTSD, depression, substance abuse, and extreme guilt and shame.
 Forming this ability to show others that change can take place builds confidence and a healthy sense of self.
 Changing how thoughts flow through your mind can also steer those traumatic memories into a new perspective that will stop guilt, blame, and shame.
 Invite others in recovery to share methods they are using to overcome guilt and shame in addiction recovery.
 It will help them build their self-esteem as well.

 Recover at Our Veteran Rehab Programs

-If you are a veteran experiencing guilt and shame and need help to recover from unhealthy coping mechanisms, substance use disorders, PTSD, depression, and other difficulties contact Sunrise Veterans Health.
-We are here to help and have staff who understand the difficulties veterans face like misplaced blame causing guilt and shame.
+If you are a Veteran experiencing guilt and shame and need help to recover from unhealthy coping mechanisms, substance use disorders, PTSD, depression, and other difficulties contact Sunrise Rehabilitation and Recovery.
+We are here to help and have staff who understand the difficulties Veterans face like misplaced blame causing guilt and shame.
 Reaching out for help is the most important decision you can make.
 Visit our admissions page today for more.